Parti Bangsa Malaysia: History

+Background and formation

 At the beginning, Sarawak Workers Party (Parti Pekerja Sarawak, abbreviated SWP) was a political party based in Sarawak, Malaysia formed in 2012 as a splinter party of Sarawak Peoples' Party (PRS) by some former PRS members headed by dissident leader Sng Chee Hua, who took over the Sabah People's Front (SPF) and rebranded into the new SWP which was Barisan Nasional (BN)-friendly.
 The senior Sng retired and handed-over the SWP president position to his son, Larry Sng Wei Shien in 2013.

 Larry Sng later resigned from SWP in April 2016 after failure to be accepted into state BN coalition.
 During his absence, the party under Engga Unchat's leadership formed Gabungan Anak Sarawak (GASAK) with Sarawak People's Aspiration Party (ASPIRASI) and New Sarawak Native People's Party (PBDSB).

 Larry Sng, after five-years active around as an Independent and People's Justice Party (PKR), rejoined the SWP party in November 2021 as deputy president and revealed the change of the party name to Parti Bangsa Malaysia (PBM) which Registrar of Societies has earlier approved on 14 October 2021.
 Mohd.
 Sukri Yusri meanwhile will be temporary president of the new party.
 All members of previous SWP central leadership resigned and the party is to release its leadership lineup in the process due.

 On 8 January 2022, Larry Sng, as the newly appointed president of PBM, did not deny the possibility of joining the BN coalition in anticipation for the 15th general election.
 PBM had declared its support for Gabungan Parti Sarawak (GPS) during the 2021 Sarawak state election.
 As the GASAK's policy not cooperating with Peninsular-based or Malaysia-wide parties, the Sarawak opposition coalition which initially consists of ASPIRASI, PBDSB and SWP is not expected to continue any alliance with the new PBM.
 Meanwhile Nor Hizwan Ahmad, the Penggerak Komuniti Negara NGO president and also among the PKR members who turned to Malaysian United Indigenous Party (BERSATU) in the 2020 Sheraton Move, had claimed that its 53,109 NGO members would join the new party.